Nyanaponika Thera: Move to Sri Lanka and imprisonment

+Career

 With the cessation of war, the two bhikkhus were released from internment at Dehra Dun.
 They returned to Sri Lanka in 1946 and resided at the Island Hermitage, Dodanduwa.
 In early 1951 Sri Lanka granted citizenship to both of them.

-In 1946, Ven.
-Nyanatiloka Mahathera was offered a hermitage in the Udawattekelle Forest Reserve, but being advanced in age he preferred the cooler climate of Kandy to the hot and stuffy sea-coast climate of Dodanduwa.
-In 1947, Ven.
+With advancing age Ven.
+Nyanatiloka Mahathera wished to leave the hot and stuffy sea-coast climate of Dodanduwa, and in 1946 he was offered a hermitage in the Udawattekelle Forest Reserve in Kandy, which has a cooler climate.
+The following year Ven.
 Nyanaponika Thera joined him at the new Kandy Hermitage.

 In 1952, both Venerable Nyanatiloka Mahathera and Nyanaponika Thera were invited by the Burmese (Myanmar) Government to be consultants to the Sixth Buddhist Council, to be convened in 1954 to re-edit and reprint the entire Pali Canon and its commentaries.
 After their work with the council was completed, Ven.
 Nyanaponika Thera stayed in Burma for a period of training in Vipassanā (Insight Meditation) under the meditation teacher Ven.
 Mahasi Sayadaw Thera.

 The experience he gathered motivated him to write his best-known work, The Heart of Buddhist Meditation, published by the Buddhist Publication Society.
 This work was reprinted in many editions, and was translated into more languages.

 In 1954, the teacher and the pupil returned to Burma for the opening ceremonies of the Sixth Buddhist Council, which was held in a cave-like structure built similar to the Sattaprani Caves in Rajagaha (Rajgir), India, where the First Buddhist Council had been held.
 For the closing ceremonies in 1956 Ven.
 Nyanaponika Thera went to Burma alone, as his teacher Nyanatiloka Mahathera was indisposed at that time.

 In 1957, the health of Ven.
 Nyanatiloka Mahathera deteriorated, and he moved to Colombo for easy and ready medical attention.
 On May 28, 1957, the great pioneering scholar monk died, and he was accorded a State Funeral at Independence Square, Colombo, attended by the Prime Minister S.W.R.D.
 Bandaranaike, many State officials, and both the laity and religious dignitaries and prelates of all Nikayas.

 His ashes were enshrined at the Polgasduwa Island Hermitage, Dodanduwa, and a tombstone was built to perpetuate his memory.
 Ven.
 Nyanaponika Thera, thereafter dutifully honoring the request of his teacher, revised Ven.
 Nyanatiloka Mahathera's German translation of the complete Anguttara Nikaya, retyping the five volumes in full by himself, and also compiling a forty-page Index to the work.